 What they did find was animal remains and the search was called off on Saturday afternoon.
 The cadaver dogs indicated Friday there might be human remains in the cistern but Convington Police Chief Spike Jones said “that could have been because of methane gas coming from the underground reservoir.”

 I have written several stories about Paige Johnson.
 She has been missing since Sept.
-23, 2010.
+23, 2010, from Kentucky.
 Please type in her name in the search box above to read all the stories.

 |Cisterns are often built to catch

 wells by their waterproof linings